Academic Writing Coaching

 • To introduce the applicable knowledge of journal paper and thesis writing.

-• To expose students to the academic writing nuances, including the use academic vocabulary and methods to synthesize literature review.
+• To expose students to the academic writing nuances, including the use of academic vocabulary and methods to synthesize literature review.

 • To equip students with macro-level composition skills.